voxel-wiki/voxel-wiki.github.io/content/wiki/engines/_index.md

 ## Using an existing Game Engine

-If you want to make a game, and get something playable & distributable within a... reasonable time-frame, using an existing game engine is *strongly recommended*.
+If you want to make a game and get something playable & distributable within a... *reasonable* time-frame... using an existing game engine is *strongly recommended*.

 The most commonly used game engines are as follows: